emmanouilidisk/emmanouilidisk.github.io/_pages/about.md

 #### Latest News

 - I have been awarded the MINDS 2023 Fellowship! 🏆
-- Started my academic journey @ Hopkins :)
+- Started my academic journey at Hopkins.